Graduate Post-Baccalaureate Certificate

 - Knowledge in UDL/AT requires course work, guided observation, and supervised practicum

 - West Chester University's long standing quality and expertise in the field of special education

 - Interdisciplinary program includes Special Education, Secondary and Professional Education, and Communicative Disorders

-- Cohort model designed to increase student-to-student collaboration and provide social support for online learners
+- Designed to increase student-to-student collaboration and provide social support for online learners

 - Field placements arranged in student's community

 Area of Concentration in Universal Design and Assistive Technology (18 Credits)

 - EDA 542:Foundations of Special Education

 - EDA/EDT 517: Technology and Universal Design for Learning